ChrisPelatari/chrispelatari.github.io/Resume.md

   - Collaborated with geophysicists to create a downhole seismic Checkshot Velocity interpretation platform.
 - [VDBx](https://www.velocitydatabank.com/VelCube)
   - Collaborated with geoscientists to create a 3D Checkshot Velocity database extraction program which output surveys and 3D seismic profiles in several GIS workstation formats.
-- Velociraptor
-  - An internally released solution for creating 3D Velocity Volumes, including GIS projection, velocity interpretation, volume generation, and nearest neighbor gridding.
 - Experienced with custom Windows Forms Control development.
 - Responsibile for fully indexed and properly normalized database solutions.
 - Knowledge and execution of advanced TSQL queries.
 - Duties included troubleshooting backup, restore, and indexing issues.
 - Experienced with server and cloud based MS SQL.
+- Experienced with SQLite.
-- Familiar with PostgreSQL and MySQL.
+- Knowledge of basic development with PostgreSQL and MySQL databases.